McGovern Institute for Brain Research

 Our research employs the full range of modern neuroscience techniques, from molecular genetics to functional neuroimaging and computational modeling.
 A deeper knowledge of the human brain will have profound implications, both for our understanding of our own minds and for the treatment of the many brain diseases that lead to human suffering.

 The main focus for undergraduate neuroscience education at MIT is Course 9, leading to the Bachelor of Science in Brain and Cognitive Sciences.
-There are many opportunities for undergraduates to work in McGovern labs, for example through the MIT Undergraduate Research Opportunities Program.
+Another offering at MIT is Course 9-6, offering a joint curriculum leading to a Bachelor of Science in Computation and Cognition that focuses on the emerging field of computational and engineering approaches to brain science, cognition and machine intelligence.
+There are many opportunities for undergraduates to work in McGovern labs, for example through the MIT Undergraduate Research Opportunities Program (UROP).

 The McGovern Institute does not operate its own graduate program.
 Instead, graduate students must enroll in one of the departmental or interdepartmental graduate programs at MIT.
-The majority of graduate students within the McGovern Institute are enrolled in the Brain and Cognitive Sciences graduate program.
+The majority of graduate students within the McGovern Institute are enrolled in one of the Brain and Cognitive Sciences graduate programs.